mwGHburger/kogan-coding-challenge/README.md

 npm run start
 ```

-My solution will be shown in the browser (recommended: Google Chrome)
+My solution will be shown in the browser.
+(Recommended browser: Google Chrome)